MicrosoftDocs/Viva/Viva/viva-security.md

 Before setting up Microsoft Viva, consider the following security recommendations:

 - Protect data by implementing appropriate access controls and role-based access controls so only authorized users have access to certain data and features.
-Use Azure AD to handle user authentication and authorization.
+Use Microsoft Entra ID to handle user authentication and authorization.
 - Provide another layer of security for users by setting up multifactor authentication (MFA).
 - Make sure that you have a plan for incident response to tackle any security breaches that may occur.